-Funding of £333,400 for the development phase has already been received from the Heritage Lottery Fund (HLF) with a Round II bid being submitted in March 2018.
+Funding of £333,400 for the development phase has already been received from the Heritage Lottery Fund (HLF) with a Round II bid being submitted in Summer 2018.

 Vanessa Harbar, Head of HLF West Midlands, said: “It is great to see the plans for the new History Centre developing so swiftly.
 The project has the potential to bring the history of ordinary Staffordshire life to a large number of people, and we’re delighted that money from National Lottery players can help support it.
 We are looking forward to seeing the detailed proposals in due course”.

 We are now working with a Design team to further develop the plans for the new build and refurbishment works necessary to create the new Staffordshire History Centre.

 This is also required for the Stage 2 bid, which we expect to submit in Summer 2018.
 If succesful work on the new centre could start as early as April 2019.